-• The 'ritratto di spalla' (portrait from the shoulder): The 'ritratto di spalla', a notable innovation by Leonardo da Vinci, is the defining characteristic of Giampietrino's Christ Carrying the Cross.
-As seen in Leonardo's small drawing from the National Gallery in Washington, the figure is presented in a half-bust view from behind, with the head turned toward the viewer, a "principle introduced by Leonardo" according to Carlo Pedretti.
+The 'ritratto di spalla' (portrait from the shoulder): The 'ritratto di spalla', a notable innovation by Leonardo da Vinci89, is the defining characteristic of Giampietrino's Christ Carrying the Cross.
+As seen in Leonardo's small drawing from the National Gallery in Washington, the figure is presented in a half-bust view from behind, with the head turned toward the viewer, a "principle introduced by Leonardo" according to Carlo Pedretti90.

-91 : P.C.
-Marani (1987) mentions the loss of the originals, while W. Suida (1929) highlights Giampietrino's crucial role in the dissemination of these compositions.
+88 : P.C.
+Marani (1987) mentions the loss of the originals, while W. Suida (1929) highlights Giampietrino's crucial role in the dissemination of these compositions by Leonardo.

-92 : Ritratto di Fanciulla (Turin), the angel of the Virgin of the Rocks (NG London, Le Louvre Paris), la Belle Ferronnière (Le Louvre), The Lady with the Ermine (Cracow), Saint-Jean Baptiste (Le Louvre).
+89: Ritratto di Fanciulla (Turin), the Angel of the Virgin of the Rocks (NG London, Le Louvre Paris), la Belle Ferronnière (Le Louvre), The Lady with the Ermine (Cracow), Saint-Jean Baptiste (Le Louvre).

-93 : C. Pedretti (1979), L'Almanacco Italiano.
+90 : C. Pedretti (1979), L'Almanacco Italiano.